nitro00bit/Bluechat/README.md

 In future I have decided to shift to BLE(bluetooth low energy)that would save power and decided to some basic feature of chatting appliction.

+The major issue with this is the range I will try to tackle that issue in my further updates